Summer Program in Salamanca, Spain

 Students will stay with a Spanish family (two students maximum per family).
 Room and board includes three meals a day, as well as weekly laundry service.
 Students are assigned a roommate unless they request their own room, for which there is a small additional fee.

 Salamanca, situated 120 miles to the west of Madrid, has a population of 155,000 residents.
 It is the proud home of the oldest university in Spain (founded in 1230), and is well known throughout Europe and South America as the “heart and soul” of Spanish university life.
 Salamanca’s rich history is reflected in its monuments, from the Roman-built bridge across the Tormes river, or the splendid Plateresque façades and patios of the University’s Colegios Mayores y Menores, to the intriguing Casa de las Conchas, and the justly famous Plaza Mayor, considered to be one of the finest main squares in Europe.
 Built at the beginning of the 18th century, the Plaza Mayor was designed to hold up to 20,000 spectators for traditional bullfights.
 Today the Plaza Mayor is the social hub of the city, and all through the day and long into the night people, both young and old, stroll under the arcades or sit at one of the numerous outdoor cafés.

-Students will visit museums in Salamanca and go on excursions to Segovia, El Escorial, Avila, and Toledo.
+Students will visit museums in Salamanca.
+Optional trips to Madrid, Aila, Segovia, and Toledo.
+Mandatory weekday activities.

 Students can sign up for guitar, cooking, and dance classes through the Universidad de Salamanca.
 Other optional activities include a tour of a local winery, a bullfight, kayaking, cycling, horseback riding, concerts, theatrical productions and an annual film festival in Salamanca.